@GwtCompatible public final class Objects extends Object

 Objects.ToStringHelper in the same manner as

-toStringHelper(Object) , but using className instead
+toStringHelper(Object), but using className instead

-of using an instance's Object.getClass() . |
+of using an instance's Object.getClass(). |

 public static boolean equal(@Nullable Object a, @Nullable Object b)

-are both null.
+true if a and b are both null.

-are both non-null and they are
+true if a and b are both non-null and they are

-equal according to Object.equals(Object)
+equal according to Object.equals(Object).

-in all other situations.
+false in all other situations.

 This assumes that any non-null objects passed to this function conform

-to the equals()
+to the equals() contract.

 public static int hashCode(@Nullable Object... objects)

-.
+Arrays.hashCode(Object[]).
 Note that array arguments to

 this method, with the exception of a single Object array, do not get any